 “Workers should monitor themselves and understand that their capacity to work in the heat may change day to day,” he said.

-For more details and actionable heat stress management and training strategies, download Thorzt’s Heat Stress Guide.
+For more details and actionable steps and training strategies, download Thorzt’s Heat Stress Management or Thorzt’s Heat Stress Guide.